taskflow/taskflow/README.md

 tf::Task task = tf.emplace([] () { std::cout << "my task\n"; });
 ```

-When a task cannot be determined beforehand, you can create a placeholder and assign the calalble later.
+When a task cannot be determined beforehand, you can create a placeholder and assign the callable later.

 ```cpp
 tf::Task A = tf.emplace([](){});